diku-dk/futhark/docs/c-api.rst

    Immediately conduct an interactive dialogue on standard output to select the platform and device from a list.

-.. c:function:: struct futhark_context *futhark_context_new_with_command_queue(struct futhark_context_config *cfg, cl_command_queue queue)

-   Construct a context that uses a pre-existing command queue.
-This allows the caller to directly customise which device and platform is used.

 .. c:function:: cl_command_queue futhark_context_get_command_queue(struct futhark_context *ctx)

    Retrieve the command queue used by the Futhark context.
 Be very